-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - e.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - d.
+The CWE Community is a mix of direct accessions (0-1) level and lateral transfers from other communities (0-2 and 0-3).
+Those officers who have laterally transferred to CWE should have a successful track record in their previous community to indicate potential to succeed as a CWE lieutenant commander. - e.
+Fully qualified CWE lieutenant commanders will: - (1) Be qualified CWE officers. - (2) Have demonstrated proficiency in vulnerability research, software development, and/or software testing. - f.
 Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified CWE commanders will have: - (1) Documented expertise across multiple CWE core mission areas (e.g., hardware, software, RF spectrum capability, data analytics), as documented by a record of diverse offensive and defensive tours at warfare centers, fleet staffs, and national assignments. - (2) Demonstrated strong technical leadership of software development teams and/or RF Spectrum/EW capability development teams. - (3) Demonstrated continuous learning to promote a deep technical understanding in CWE-related fields (e.g., computer engineering, cyber operations, computer science, and electrical engineering).
+The best qualified CWE lieutenant commanders will have: - (1) Demonstrated proficiency in at least one CWE core mission area (e.g., hardware, software, RF spectrum capability, data analytics). - (2) Documented superior performance in Navy, national, and joint assignments. - (3) Progressed towards an advanced degree (master's, engineer's, or doctorate) in a technical, cyber related field. - (4) Engaged in continuous learning to promote a deep technical understanding in CWE-related fields (e.g. computer engineering, cyber operations, computer science, electrical engineering).